The Best Things to Do in San Sebastián Spain

-Drive To San Sebastián
+Drive to San Sebastián

 Yes, you heard that correctly.
 The way you choose to arrive in San Sebastián could make all of the difference and greatly add to your experience visiting the city.
+Driving is the most ideal.

 Given that San Sebastián lies within beautiful Basque Country, on the north coast of Spain along the Bay of Biscay, it’s an experience in and of itself to enjoy the views on your way to the city.
 You’ll have the opportunity to drive through beautiful countryside, small romantic towns, and ultimately along the northern coast prior to your arrival.
 It’s truly a soothing experience if you’re traveling in a rental car.